Sorry, you need to enable JavaScript to visit this website.

 For enrollment information prior to 2019, please visit this page

-DC Medicaid MCO Report Cards
+DC Medicaid MCP Report Cards

-• DC Medicaid MCO 2024 Report Card
+• DC Medicaid MCP 2024 Report Card

-• DC Medicaid MCO 2019 Report Card
+• DC Medicaid MCP 2019 Report Card

 Miscellaneous Data and Reports